 How can I avoid tax penalties?

-Simply, the only way to avoid tax penalties is to adhere to federal law and ensure you’re withdrawing the correct RMD amount from the correct retirement accounts by the deadline.
-An Ameriprise financial advisor will help explain the tax treatment for your withdrawals.
+The only way to avoid tax penalties is to adhere to federal law and ensure you’re withdrawing the correct RMD amount from the correct retirement accounts by the deadline.

-If you do not take a distribution or if you withdraw less than the required amount, you may have to pay a penalty of up to 25% of the amount not taken.
-The penalty is reduced to 10% if the shortfall is corrected within a two-year window.
+If you do not take a distribution or withdraw less than the required amount, you may have to pay a penalty of up to 25% of the amount not taken.
+The penalty is reduced to 10% if the shortfall is corrected within two years.
 You can take more than the required amount, but the extra withdrawals don't count toward RMDs for future years.

 Generally, withdrawals of pretax contributions and earnings are taxed as regular income.
-If you have after-tax money in your IRA, those distributions will still count toward your RMD but won’t be taxable and are distributed pro-rata with pretax contributions.
+If you have after-tax money in your IRA or employer plan, those distributions will still count toward your RMD but won’t be taxable and are distributed pro-rata with pretax contributions.

 Or, request an appointment online to speak with an advisor.